IHDE-Alliance/ISTP_metadata/ISTP_metadata_guidelines/docs/03_metadata-global-attributes.md

 (*Recommended*.)
 Unique dataset identifier assigned by [SPASE](http://www.spase-group.org/), of the form `spase://NAMING_AUTHORITY/UNIQUE_ID`, where UNIQUE_ID is the ID assigned to the SPASE resource record for the dataset in the [SPASE system](http://www.spase-group.org/) by a NAMING_AUTHORITY.
 The SPASE resource record provides metadata about the dataset, including pointers to locations holding the data.

 ### TEXT
 (*Required*.)
 This attribute stores a short description of the experiment followed by the description of the dataset.
 A reference to a journal article(s) or web page describing the experiment is essential, and constitutes the minimum requirement.
-This attribute can have as many entries as necessary.
+This attribute can have multiple entries.

 ### Time_resolution
 (*Recommended*.)
 Specifies time resolution of the file, e.g., `"1 min"`